giogresio/Personal-Homelab/documentation/Resource-Allocation.md

 | Allocated to Virtual Machines | 16 |
 | Unallocated | 0 |

 > **Note:** vCPU allocation is based on logical CPU threads.
-Since not every VM utilizes its assigned vCPUs simultaneously, this level of overcommitment is acceptable for a lab environment.
+Since not every VM utilizes its assigned vCPUs simultaneously

 ---